This post may contain affiliate links. Please read our disclosure policy.

 - Mix up the seasoning rub, which is just salt and pepper, paprika, garlic powder and onion powder.
 Rub the seasoning all over the chicken, even under the skin.
 Arrange chicken thighs skin side up on a baking sheet lined with nonstick foil.

 - Brush chicken thighs with a thin layer of the barbecue sauce on both sides, ending skin side up.
-Bake in the preheated oven for 20 minutes, then baste with more sauce.
+Bake the chicken in the preheated oven for 20 minutes, then baste with more sauce.
 Bake for another 15 minutes or until chicken is 165 degrees F on a meat thermometer.
+Download Meat Temperature Chart for free!

-- After you’re done cooking it, if the skin isn’t as crispy as you’d want it to be, move the oven rack up and flip on your broiler.
+- If the skin isn’t as crispy as you want it to be, move the oven rack up and flip on your broiler.
 Keep a close on it, the bbq sauce caramelizes quickly and can burn fast.
 Just a couple of minutes should do the trick.

 No this isn’t necessary for BBQ Baked Chicken Thighs.
 Keeping the skin side up the whole time allows the skin to get crispy as it bakes.